 Love Link, in Oklahoma City, is a Nazarene Compassionate Ministry Center.
-Among its financial supporters is Nazarene Missions International of the Northwest Oklahoma district of the Church of the Nazarene.
+Among its financial supporters are churches and districts organizations of the Church of the Nazarene.

 In this article, former Love Link director and long-time urban pastor Wayne Stark shares his philosophy of urban or inner city ministry.

 If compassionate ministry is to reach its greatest potential, it must be done holistically.
 If a particular ministry is going it alone, it needs to develop a range of ministries that are holistic in nature.
 This, of course, can be very difficult for smaller ministry programs.
 If there are several ministry programs in a particular locale, they should learn to work together, each one emphasizing different aspects of ministry from the others and yet all complementing each other, so that the net result of their working together is a holistic ministry.
 Let me briefly outline my view of compassionate ministry.
 (Parenthetically, I often wonder if the name should more properly be ministries of compassion rather than compassionate ministry.)Some years ago, Marvin Olasky wrote a book which he titled Renewing American Compassion.
 Although writing with a political rather than a religious agenda, Olasky draws a striking contrast between the compassionate ministries of early America and those of today.

 During America's earlier years, Christian compassionate ministry was quite discretionary.
 The focus was on helping those who could not help themselves.
 Able bodied men were banned from the program -- even the drunkards.
 I believe they went to an extreme in their selectiveness and did not have a compassionate understanding of the terrible helplessness from which addicts often suffer.
 Still, it's clear that exercising discretion in compassionate ministry does have a historical basis as well as Biblical foundations.